New York State Bar Pro Bono Requirement

 - Pro bono work must be law-related and supervised by an attorney in order to qualify.

 - Internships with a broad range of organizations including legal services providers; public defender and prosecutor offices; not-for-profit organizations; state, local, or federal government agencies or legislative bodies; and judges or court systems all count as long as the work is law-related and supervised by an attorney.

 - Pro bono work abroad can also qualify if it is law-related and properly supervised.
 You will be asked to explain the nature and circumstances of the work in detail.

 - Pro bono work at a law firm qualifies as long as no fee is being paid, and the work is duly supervised and law related.

 - Many of the University of Chicago Law clinics count.
-Please contact the Law School's Pro Bono Service Initiative Director with specific questions.
+Please contact the Law School's Pro Bono Coordinator with specific questions.

 - You may receive funding or academic credit for work you do to satisfy the requirement.